lapig-ufg/TheroPoDa/README.md

 | --id_field      | Vector column used as ID (use unique identifiers!) | ID_POINTS |
 | --output_name   | Output filename                                     | LAPIG_Pasture_S2_NDVI_Monitoring_FieldWork |

-If you don't know how to upload your vector data in Earth Engine, you can follow the tutotial [clicking this link.](https://developers.google.com/earth-engine/guides/table_upload)
+If you don't know how to upload your vector data in Earth Engine, you can follow the tutorial [clicking this link.](https://developers.google.com/earth-engine/guides/table_upload)

 #### Command line example
 ```bash